-Note:- (i) For the language papers, the scripts to be used by the candidates will be as under :-

-Language Script

-Dogri Devanagari

-Hindi Devanagari

-Kashmiri Persian

-Punjabi Gurmukhi

-Urdu Persian

-- (ii) Candidates will not be allowed to offer the following combination of the subjects:- - (a) Political Science & International Relations and Public Administration. - (b) Commerce and Accountancy and Management. - (c) Anthropology and Sociology - (d) Mathematics and Statistics. - (e) Agriculture and Animal Husbandry and Veterinary Science. - (f) Management and Public Administration. - (g) Philosophy and Psychology. - (h) of the Engineering subject viz.
+Note:- (i) For the language papers, the scripts to be used by the candidates will be as under :- Language Script Dogri Hindi Kashmiri Punjabi Urdu Devanagari Devanagari Persian Gurmukhi Persian (ii) Candidates will not be allowed to offer the following combination of the subjects:- (a) Political Science & International Relations and Public Administration. (b) Commerce and Accountancy and Management. (c) Anthropology and Sociology (d) Mathematics and Statistics. (e) Agriculture and Animal Husbandry and Veterinary Science. (f) Management and Public Administration. (g) Philosophy and Psychology. (h) of the Engineering subject viz.
 Civil Engineering.
-Electrical Engineering and Mechanical Engineering not more than one subject. - (iii) The question papers for the examination will be of descriptive type. - (iv) Each paper will be of three hours duration. - (v) The question papers other than language papers will be set in English. - (vi) The details of the syllabi are set out in Appendix II to these rules.
+Electrical Engineering and Mechanical Engineering not more than one subject. (iii) The question papers for the examination will be of descriptive type. (iv) Each paper will be of three hours duration. (v) The question papers other than language papers will be set in English. (vi) The details of the syllabi are set out in Appendix II to these rules.
+GEN ERAL. (i) Candidates must write the papers in their own hand.
+In no Circumstances, they will be allowed the help of a scribe to write the answers for them the answers for them.